GabrielMariotto/LN-Forge/README.md

-# LN Forge 🔥 - Your AI-Powered Light Novel Idea Lab!
+# LN Forge - Your AI-Powered Light Novel Idea Lab

 Yo!
 Welcome to LN Forge, the ultimate web app for brainstorming, outlining, and generating chapters for your next banger Light Novel, all powered by your own story blueprint and some AI magic (Gemini API).

 This ain't just a fancy notepad; it's an interactive environment to bring your story to life, from a spark of an idea to full-blown chapters.

-## Wtf is this thing? 🤨
+## Wtf is this thing?

 LN Forge takes your Light Novel blueprint (a `.md` file you create), uses AI to understand its structure (characters, world, plot, etc.), and then helps you: